 It was awareness of the needs of individuals like Anna that prompted FIOH-USA to initiate the HIV/AIDS transportation program.
 Each of the now 42 participants including Anna is provided monthly with the funds needed to travel to a clinic to obtain their medicine.

 Now Anna is healthy and strong and a leader in her village.
 She is a member of the women’s micro-loan project and gathered a group of four other widows in her village with HIV/AIDS.
 They meet regularly to discuss concerns and support one another.
 In 2010 the group requested funding from FIOH-USA to purchase an impregnated dairy cow and start a dairy project.
 This successful project provides income from the sale of milk and good nutrition for the widows and their families.
 Through this self- sustaining project the group has earned enough to purchase another impregnated cow and the two cows have borne three calves.
-They plan to have each woman and her family own a cow.
-When this is accomplished they will give the next female calf to a family in another village.

 Anna and her family are doing better but they still have great needs.
 They live on less than a dollar a day like most of the people FIOH-USA assists.